mattshoe/multivers/README.md

 1. Run validations for all version variations at once.
 The command below will run all dependency/version combinations and their associated tasks:
    - `./gradlew multivers`
 2. Run validations for a specific dependency.
-Take a look at the `"io.some.group:SomeArtifact"` dependency above:
+Take a look at the `"io.some.group:SomeArtifact"` dependency above for example.
+This would be the generated task:
    - `./gradlew multiversIoSomeGroupSomeArtifact`
-   - Note that any dashes and underscores in the GAV are removed.
+   - Note that any dashes and underscores in the GAV are removed and TitleCase is used.
 3. Run validations for a specific dependency version.
 Imagine we want to run validations for `"io.some.group:SomeArtifact:3.8.10"`:
    - `./gradlew multiversIoSomeGroupSomeArtifact_v3810`